Greater Lansing Regional Prosperity Initiative

 Section 822f of 2016 Public Act 268 guides the Regional Prosperity Initiative for the State of Michigan's prosperity regions.
 One of the requirements of the program includes the management of a performance dashboard of data, detailing the economic progress and status of our region.
 Snapshots of our region's key indicators are captured throughout the dashboard, titled MI Capital Region, providing stakeholders a foundational map that measures success, opportunities, and assets.

 This coordinated measurement tool tracks critical economic, educational, workforce, health, environmental, and social metrics, and empowers communities in our region to pursue strategic change, together.
-The dashboard will go under construction beginning September 2018.
+The dashboard will undergo additional updates in spring 2021.
 Stay tuned!

 How Can You Get Involved?